wp-plugins/profile-builder/readme.txt

 10. Profile Builder Login Widget

 == Changelog ==
+= 2.1.3 =
+* Fixed bug that prevented non-administrator roles to save fields in their profile on the admin area
+* Added Spanish translation
+* Styled the alerts and errors in registration/edit profile, above the forms
+* Added line in footer that asks users to leave a review if they enjoyed the plugin
+* Fixed bug in registration forms that allowed users to create accounts even when they removed the email box from the DOM
+* Fixed bug that was outputting wrong successful user registration message on multisite
+* We now can add fields from Addons that will save on user activation
+* Now WPPB_PLUGIN_DIR is pointing to the correct directory

 = 2.1.2 =
 * Created Add-On Page in Profile Builder
 * Added support for Twenty Fifteen theme to better target inputs